karoliskoncevicius/r_notes/README.md

 ## List type ##

 In a vector all elements have the same type.
-List can store multiple elements of different types.
+Lists can store multiple elements of different types.

 ```r
 list(1L, 0, "a", TRUE)  # values are not converted to character type